 All you need to know is that:

-- Most facilities in Cuba, even private ones, won’t accept US dollars.
+- Most facilities in Cuba won’t accept US dollars.

-In this article, we will use USD dollar for reference purposes, but you should not bring USDs to Cuba.
-Multiple the costs in USD by 24 to get values in CUP.
+In this article, we will use the USD dollar for reference purposes.
+Multiple the costs in USD by 24 to get “official” values in CUP, although a US dollar can sell for as high as 100 CUPs.

-Today, the Euro and the Pound Sterling are the two highest-value currencies in Cuba.
-If you bring any of these, you will get more value for your money.
+Today, the Euro is one of the two highest-value currencies in Cuba.
+If you bring it, you will get more value for your money.
 They are also accepted almost everywhere in Cuba.

-For example, the image below shows the value of the Euro, the USD, and other foreign currencies (MLC) in the black market.
-This gives you an indication of how much your home currency is worth in Cuba.
+For example, the image below shows the value of the Euro and the USD in the black market.
+This gives you an indication of how much the Euro is worth in Cuba.
 Check El Toque’s currency tracker for updated information.

 For currency prices at official exchange offices (CADECA), visit CADECA’s website for updated exchange rates.